 - Rosauer’s is another grocery store that has rows of barrels filled with good stuff.
 They recently expanded their natural food section called Huckleberries as well as their bakery and deli, adding an expanded dine-in area to include a massive fireplace and 70 inch TV.
 I’d also say they are known for their meat department.
 Great cuts of meat and good sales too.
 Lastly, if you are a connoisseur of good brews, their beer selection is the largest I’ve ever seen in ANY grocery store no matter how fancy it was.
 Rosauer’s is large and the beer cooler begins in the middle of the store and continues to the end.
 Rosauer’s is located north of downtown on Main St.

 - Safeway is another grocery chain.
 Things people like there: Starbucks inside, good quality produce and their deli selections.
-A real popular item is the Super Food Kale Salad.
+A real popular item is the Super Food Kale Salad or their new Farro fruit salad.
 They’re south-east of town, off of Highway 8 and Blaine St.

 - There’s also a Super Wal-mart which needs no explanation I hope!

 - Soon to come in the mall is a Target– another that needs no explanation. 🙂

 - Ampersand Oil & Vinegar is a gourmet food shop that offers high-end, infused balsamic vinegars & oils (I am shamelessly addicted to these!), sauces & marinades, recipe books & kitchenware, but my favorite is their cooking classes.
 A good girl night out attending one of their classes is a must.

 - The Wine Company is another specialty store where its focus is, naturally wine, but also beer and cheeses.
 They have a wine club worth exploring and monthly events as well.